two-horned/NFA-Solver/README.md

 So we have a guaranteed, this Algorithm's runtime is linear in regards to the input word and polynomial in regards to the amount of states.

 ## Conclusion
-The naive approach to solve wether a word is being accepted or rejected by an NFA is being translating the NFA to a Deterministic Finite Automaton (DFA) and walking each step or using similar approaches that translate in traversing every state with given input or epsilon connection from the initial state, which can grow an exponentially large (search-)tree in regards to the amount of states.
+The naive approach to solve whether a word is being accepted or rejected by an NFA is translating the NFA to a Deterministic Finite Automaton (DFA) or to traverse the transitions of specified by the input with guess-work and backtracking.
+The first approach exponential amount of storage and time when building the DFA and the second approach requires exponential amount of time for every word that is being checked.
-By introducing the idea of 'generations' and limitating the search to these, we can improve the runtime dramastically.
+By introducing the idea of 'generations' and limitating the search to these, we can improve the runtime dramastically, while still keeping a low memory footprint.